subconsciousnetwork/subconscious/README.md

 Common application config is set in `xcode/Subconscious/Shared/Config.swift`, set `debug` to `true` for local development.

+There are also a few configurations in a `.env` file.
+You can use `.env.example` as a guide for how to build yours.

 ## Running on Device

 - Enable Developer Mode on the target device